chipzoller/hugo-clarity/README.md

 If `codeMaxLines` is specified both in `config.toml` and in the article frontmatter, the value specified in the article frontmatter will apply to the given article.
 In the above example, the global default is `10` and yet the article value is `15` so code blocks in this article will auto-collapse after 15 lines.

+If `codeMaxLines` is not specified anywhere, an internal default value of `100` will be assumed.

 ### Table of contents

 Each article can optionally have a table of contents (TOC) generated for it based on top-level links.
 By configuring the `toc` parameter in the article frontmatter and setting it to `true`, a TOC will be generated only for that article.
 The TOC will then render under the featured image.